-Propagating Wandering Dude in Water is super easy!
+Propagating Wandering Jew in Water is super easy!
 Follow the given instructions and decorate your home with this stunning vine.

 Learn everything about caring for the Wandering Jew plant here